open-quantum-safe/liboqs/oqsbuilder/README.md

         - ✅ render family-level `CMakeLists.txt`
         - ✅ render family-level header file (e.g. `kem_ml_kem.h`)
         - ✅ render family-level source file (e.g. `kem_ml_kem_512.c`)
+- 🔨 Parse `oqsbuildfile.yml` into structured data instead of Python dictionary
+- 🔨 Experiment with converting `oqsbuildfile.yml` into TOML.
+TOML is better because I can key a table with dot-separatec namespacing, which reduces the need for excessive indents.
 - 🔨 `copies` should support direct mapping, re-usable mapping in the same oqsbuildfile, and remote mapping from `META.yaml`
 - ⚠️ figure out how to check feature parity with `copy_from_upstream.py`